b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 ### Running
 [D&C 80:20](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?id=p20&lang=eng#p20) warrants some scrutiny.
 Of the four listed blessings associated with adhering to the Word of Wisdom, being promised that we "shall run and not be weary, and shall walk and not faint" seems the easiest to quantify.
 Should I then expect to see triathlon participants disproportionately consist of Mormons?
 Based on what I'm reading, if we avoid tea and become vegetarian, we should be ready for a marathon, right?
 Or a 5k run at minimum... right?

 I remember when I was in my early-to-mid-twenties, I got into running as an exercise & hobby.
 This being well before I ever tried coffee, I remember slowly building up the stamina to run five kilometers, taking a breather two or three times throughout.
 I also remember when I would struggle to keep pushing forward, I would assure myself how much worse this experience would be if I hadn't been following the Word of Wisdom.
 It made me wonder "how would anyone get into this hobby if they had coffee every day?
 They'd never break one mile!
 If I'm feeling this weary while following God's guidance, imagine how awful this would be for the rest of the world!"
 Turns out, I was misinformed, out of shape, and the only real risk of drinking coffee before a run is that it sure does get your digestive tract moving.
 If the nearest bathroom & supply of TP is two miles away, you're in for a bad time.
+I doubt this is the use case that God was warning us against.

 &nbsp;